dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 `libmsquic` is published via Microsoft's official Linux package repository at `packages.microsoft.com`.
 To install this package:

 1. Add the `packages.microsoft.com` repository.
 See [Linux Software Repository for Microsoft Products](/windows-server/administration/linux-package-repository-for-microsoft-software) for instructions.
 2. Install the `libmsquic` package using the distro's package manager.
-For example, `apt install libmsquic`, on Ubuntu.
+For example, `apt install libmsquic` on Ubuntu.

 ### macOS